 The report focuses on skilled and low-skilled migrants.
 Last year, the most popular destinations each attracted more than 1 million migrants.
 They were Ethiopia, Ivory Coast, Nigeria, South Africa and Uganda.
 In the past decade, the report found, migrants contributed 19 percent to the GDP in Ivory Coast, 13 percent in Rwanda and 9 percent to South Africa.

-Remittance inflows from outside and within Africa rose on average to $64.9 billion between 2014 and 2016, up from $38.4 billion between 2005 and 2007.
+Remittance inflows from outside and within Africa rose on average to US$64.9 billion between 2014 and 2016, up from US$38.4 billion between 2005 and 2007.
 The trends offer evidence that migration and trade are two sides of a coin, said Junior Roy Davis, a lead author of the report.

 “Africa is on the cusp of tremendous change,” he said, noting that African nations have in the past year created some important international agreements.
 Those include a continental free trade area; protocol on the free movement of people similar to one used by European workers; and the launch of a single African air transport market.